 The original meaning of the term ‘commons’ comes from the way communities managed land that was held ‘in common’ in medieval Europe.
 Along with this shared land a clear set of rules was developed by the community about how it was to be used.
 Over time, the term ‘commons’ has taken on several meanings.
 Most generally, it can be used to refer to a broad set of resources, natural and cultural, that are shared by many people.

 Traditional examples of commons include forests, fisheries, or groundwater resources, but increasingly we see the term commons used for a broader set of domains, such as knowledge commons, digital commons, urban commons, health commons, cultural commons, etc. The study of governing shared resources is therefore not restricted to the original domain of natural resources, and the IASC brings together scholars from all those different application domains to exchange experiences and solutions.
-More info on types of commons can be found here; also check out our page on Regions and Themes of research.
+More info on types of commons can be found here; also check out our page on our regional chapters.

 How to effectively govern the commons has been a long debate in academia.
 In 1968, biologist Garrett Hardin (1915-2003) wrote a famous essay in the journal Science titled ‘The tragedy of the commons’, arguing that when people share a resource they will over-harvest it because it is in their individual interest to take as much from the resource as possible; depletion of the commons could, according to Hardin, only be prevented via private property rights and governmental regulation.
 The term ‘tragedy’ referred to the argument that people are not able to self-govern common resources.
 Many other scholars however criticized Hardin for not describing a common, but in fact describing a situation of unregulated free-access use of resources.